Kaltsoon/nosql/material/4-mongo-python.md

 ### ⭐ Bonus: ideas for additional features

-If you want to expand your application, here are some ideas for optional requirements:
+If you want to expand your application, here are some ideas for optional features:

 - Filtering information (e.g,. searching books based on name, author, category, or other properties)
 - Statistics (e.g., number of books of each author).
 The [Aggregation Pipelines](https://www.w3schools.com/mongodb/mongodb_aggregations_intro.php) guide has examples of aggregation operations with PyMongo